pkholland/anon/README.md

-Even without setting the pipe to be non-blocking, using a pipe with a small-ish, finite capacity will cause `new_connections_loop` to *block* inside of its `write` call, which will keep it being able to call `accept` again.
+Even without setting the pipe to be non-blocking, using a pipe with a small-ish, finite capacity will cause `new_connections_loop` to *block* inside of its `write` call, which will keep it from being able to call `accept` again.
 This would then keep client machines from being able to connect and send new requests.
 That creates a kind of speed limit that `process_connections_loop` can assert on the entire Service.
 But having client machines fail to connect without understanding why makes it hard to get those client machines